kazaniorek/RemClean---Profit-Forecasting-Project/README.md

 - `remclean_profit_forecast.ipynb` – Complete forecasting notebook.
 - `sales_data_remclean.csv` – Simulated historical revenue and costs dataset.

+> **Disclaimer**: The dataset used in this project is synthetically generated for demonstration purposes only.
+> It does not contain any real customer information or confidential business data.

 ## Project Timeline
 - January 2023 – Present